-Use only inhibited glycol solutions which are specially formulated for hydronic systems.
+Use only inhibited propylene glycol solutions which are specially formulated for hydronic systems.
 Ethylene glycol is toxic and can attack gaskets and seals used in hydronic systems.
 Glycol mixtures should not exceed 50%.
+Failure to do so could result in property damage, severe personal injury, or death due to scalds.

-- 1. Glycol in hydronic applications is specially formulated for this purpose, and includes inhibitors that prevent the glycol from attacking metallic system components.
-Make certain that the system fluid is checked for the correct glycol concentration and inhibitor level. - 2.
-The glycol solution should be tested at least once a year and as recommended by the glycol manufacturer. - 3.
-Anti-freeze solutions expand more than water.
-For example: A 50% by volume solution expands 4.8% in volume for a temperature increase from 32°F to 180°F, while water increases 3% over the same temperature rise.
-Allowances must be made for this expansion in the system design. - 4.
-A 30% mixture of glycol will result in a BTU output loss of 15% with a 5% increase in head against the system circulator. - 5.
-A 50% mixture of glycol will result in a BTU output loss of 30% with a 50% increase in head against the system circulator.
+- Glycol in hydronic applications should include inhibitors that prevent the glycol from attacking metallic system components.
+Make certain that the system fluid is checked for the correct glycol concentration and inhibitor level. - The glycol solution should be tested at least once a year or as recommended by the glycol manufacturer. - Anti-freeze solutions expand more than water.
+For example: A 50% by volume solution expands 4.8% in volume for a temperature increase from 32°F to 180°F, while water expands 3% over the same temperature rise.
+Allowances must be made in system design for expansion. - A 30% mixture of glycol will result in a BTU output loss of 15% with a 5% increase in head against the system circulator. - A 50% mixture of glycol will result in a BTU output loss of 30% with a 50% increase in head against the system circulator.

-It is highly recommended that you carefully follow the glycol manufacturer's recommended concentrations, expansion requirements, and maintenance recommendations (pH additive breakdown, inhibitor reduction, etc.).
-Carefully figure the additional friction loss in the system as well as the reduction in heat transfer coefficients.
+It is highly recommended that you carefully follow the glycol manufacturer's recommended concentrations, expansion requirements, and maintenance recommendations (pH additive breakdown, inhibitor reduction, etc.) You must carefully calculate the additional friction loss in the system as well as the reduction in heat transfer coefficients.